 Because suicide is the second-leading cause of death for college students, it is especially important to provide people with more information about the issue.
-Clinical Supervisor and Director of the Psychological Services Center Kristin Austin believes that having a designated Suicide Prevention Month makes it easier to talk about suicide and its forewarnings.
+Clinical Assistant Professor and Director of the Psychological Services Center Kristin Austin believes that having a designated Suicide Prevention Month makes it easier to talk about suicide and its forewarnings.

 “Suicide Prevention Month helps inform everyone about potential warning signs in their friends, family and colleagues that should be taken seriously as well as reduce the stigma of seeking treatment when a person is struggling and contemplating suicide,” Austin said.
 “It’s important for everyone to know how to ask about suicide in a caring, nonjudgmental way, how to keep people safe, what resources are available and when to get help.”

 A major aspect of this month is making sure people are able to recognize when it is time to seek help, whether it be for themselves or others.